 Space out the cookie dough well apart as they will spread while baking.

 Enjoy!
-They're melt-in-the-mouth, not too sweet, have an appealing saltiness to them, and they're rather compulsive eating - a bit on the same lines as these sesame tuiles.
+They're melt-in-the-mouth, not too sweet, have an appealing saltiness to them.
+They're rather compulsive eating - a bit on the same lines as these sesame tuiles.

 Love peanut butter?
 Then you'll love the taste of black sesame ice cream.